Nazr Mohammed: Oklahoma City Thunder (2011–2012)

 On February 24, 2011, Mohammed was traded to the Oklahoma City Thunder, while forward D. J. White and guard Morris Peterson were sent to the Charlotte Bobcats.
 He reached the 2012 NBA Finals with the Thunder, but the team lost to the Miami Heat 4 games to 1.

 Chicago Bulls (2012–2015)

 On July 27, 2012, Mohammed signed with his hometown team, the Chicago Bulls.
 On May 10, 2013, he was involved in an altercation with LeBron James in the 2013 NBA Playoffs, in Game 3 of the Eastern Conference semi-finals.
-James was called for a technical foul for tying up with Mohammed in transition; Mohammed retaliated by shoving James which required James to sue Mohammed.
+James was called for a technical foul for tying up with Mohammed in transition; Mohammed retaliated by shoving James which got him ejected.

 On July 11, 2013, Mohammed re-signed with the Bulls.
 On September 22, 2014, he again re-signed with the Bulls.

 On August 1, 2015, Mohammed played for Team Africa at the 2015 NBA Africa exhibition game.
 On October 9, 2015, he retired from the NBA.